QuantEcon/python-lecture-sandpit.myst/lectures/five_preferences.md

 We describe five types of preferences over plans.

+  * Expected utility preferences
+  * Constraint preferences
+  * Multiplier preferences
+  * Risk-sensitive preferences
+  * Ex post Bayesian expected utility preferences

-Types 1, 4, and 5, each of which is cast in terms of a unique probability distribution, express risk-aversion, but not model ambiguity aversion.
+Expected utility, risk-sensitive, and ex post Bayesian prefernces are  each cast in terms of a unique probability distribution, so they can express risk-aversion, but not model ambiguity aversion.

-Our main focus will eventually be on types 2 and 3, each of which expresses aversion to model ambiguity and each of which is cast in terms of a set of probability distributions.
+Multiplier and constraint prefernces both  express aversion to concerns about model misppecification, i.e., model uncertainty;  both are cast  in terms of a set or sets  of probability distributions.

 * The set of distributions expresses the decision maker's ambiguity about the probability model.
 * Minimization over probability distributions expresses his aversion to ambiguity.